 This is a dog who was bred to roam freely in Siberia.
 So keep this in mind when walking him or letting him outside.

 While he does love his family and has an incredibly strong bond with his people, he also has a natural instinct to run and explore.

 If let off leash or if he escapes his home or yard, he may end up running off and is perfectly capable of traveling for miles.

 As far as training your Samoyed, keep in mind that he is very intelligent.
-He will enjoy learning and pleasing you, although it may take some patience and consistency, considering he can be stubborn and mischievous.
+He will enjoy learning and pleasing you.
+But it may take some patience and consistency, considering he can be stubborn and mischievous.

-Again, a firm but loving hand will suit this breed perfectly.
 We love to recommend the positive reward system, especially treats and praise.
 You can learn more about this in our training courses.

-And since this is such a large breed, remember that early socialization and obedience training beginning in puppyhood will be key to ensuring this breed learns to walk gently on a leash and doesn’t wind up dragging you down the sidewalk!
+And since this is such a large breed, remember that early socialization and obedience training from puppyhood will be key to ensuring this breed learns to walk gently on a leash.
+You don’t want him dragging you down the sidewalk!

 Early socialization will also help ensure that the gorgeous and sweet Samoyed is adaptable and well-rounded in many different settings and situations.

 While typically a hardy breed, this dog is predisposed to several inheritable health issues.